kew24/proj-Westra-data202/Report.md

 > *Much of the technical methods information, including specific phrases, in this section was found in the [Nature Article](https://www.nature.com/articles/s41588-020-00710-0) itself.*

-Because the authors followed standard scientific protocols, because the study was reviewed and accepted by a Institutional Review Board, and because the final paper was published in a high impact journal, I feel comfortable saying the data is reliable.
+I am comfortable saying the data is reliable due to the fact that the authors followed standard scientific protocols, the study was reviewed and accepted by a Institutional Review Board, and the final paper was peer reviewed and published in a high impact journal.
 Additionally, because this data is from real patients in a well known cancer treatment / research institution, this data is applicable to the questions the authors set out to answer.

 `M_wide_all` contains 24146 rows, with 562 columns, making it an extremely large dataset.
 Because there are 24146 unique `STUDY_ID`s and 24146 rows in this dataset, we know that the `STUDY_ID` acts as a unique identifier for every row.
 Each row contains data from one patient and their blood/tumor, with columns for:
 - their `STUDY_ID`
 - the presence/number of mutations in each specific gene (`BRCA1`, `DNAJB1`, `ERBB4`, `FOXO1`, `TET2`, `TP53`, etc.)
-- information about these mutations' variant allele frequency (`VAF_all`, `VAF_nonsilent`, `VAF_silent`, `VAF_my`, etc.)
+- information about these mutations' variant allele fraction (`VAF_all`, `VAF_nonsilent`, `VAF_silent`, `VAF_my`, etc.)
 - the number of different types of mutations (`mutnum_all`, `mutnum_nonsilent`, `mutnum_my`, etc.)
 - the presence of clonal hematopoiesis mutations (`ch_nonmy`, `CH_nonsilent`, `ch_my_pd` \[PD being "putative cancer-driver mutations"\], etc.)
 - demographic information about the patient (`Gender`, `race`, `age`)